jsiek/correct_compilers/README.md

 ## CakeML

 The translation from stackLang to labLang handles the conversion from structured control-flow into gotos, so it serves a similar purpose to `explicate` control.
-However, CakeML does not use a control-flow translation for Boolean expressions or do the case-of-case optimization, but instead takes the straightforward approach of translation each `if` directly into a conditional jump.
+However, CakeML does not use a control-flow translation of Boolean expressions or do the case-of-case optimization, but instead takes the straightforward approach of translation each `if` directly into a conditional jump.

 ## A Transformation-Based Optimiser for Haskell (Peyton Jones and Santos, 1998)